Bigetion/tailwind-to-style/README.md

 `tailwind-to-style` is a JavaScript library designed to convert Tailwind CSS utility classes into inline styles or JavaScript objects.
 This is especially useful when you need to dynamically apply styles to elements in frameworks like React, where inline styles or style objects are frequently used.

-The library exposes two main functions:
+The library exposes two main functions and a CLI tool:

 1. **`tws`**: Converts Tailwind CSS classes into inline CSS styles or JavaScript objects (JSON).
 2. **`twsx`**: A more advanced function that allows you to define nested and complex styles similar to SCSS, including support for responsive, state variants, and grouping.
+3. **`twsx-cli`**: A command-line tool for generating CSS files from `twsx.*.js` files with watch mode support.

 ## Installation